Language Cafés

 Dates

-When and where will the Portuguese café take place? | Questions or Feedback?
-We will be happy to hear from you. |
+We will be happy to hear from you.

-Example conversation topics are:
+Example topics might include:

 How can I participate?